aawgit/extension-with-gpu/README.md

 6. Navigate to any page → click the extension → click **"Bookmark this page"**!
 7. Select the suggested folder or pick one manually.

-The models used in this extension are approximately 1 GB in size.
+The models used in this extension are approximately 1 GB in size in total.
 On slower internet connections, the download process may take a significant amount of time and could occasionally result in errors.
 If the loading state seems to persist for too long, you can inspect the console logs by right-clicking on the panel and selecting "Inspect".
 If you encounter any issues or suspect a bug, please feel free to open an issue — contributions and feedback are always welcome!